getodk/docs/docs/collect-forms.rst

 To perform analysis on data collected with the Collect app, you will need to get the filled forms off of the devices.
 Generally, this is done by uploading them to an ODK server or Google Sheets.
 To do this, you will first need to :doc:`configure a server <collect-connect>`.

-In some cases, you may want to :ref:`pull filled forms directly from a device <pulling-forms-with-briefcase>`.
-This can be simpler than setting up a server if you are only using a small number of devices or when there is no Internet access.
-It can also be helpful to recover from submission failures.

 .. _uploading-to-aggregate-or-google-drive:

 Sending Finalized Forms to a Server